 Availability: Worldwide but may cost extra in shipping and custom duty

-Another European candidate in this list of Linux computer vendors.
-TUXEDO Computers is based out of Germany and mainly focuses on German users and then European users.
+Another European candidate on this list of Linux computer vendors, TUXEDO Computers is based out of Germany.

-Availability: Free shipping in Germany and Europe (for orders above 150 Euro).
-Extra shipping charges and custom duty for non-EU countries.
+Availability: Free shipping in Germany and Europe Extra shipping charges and custom duty for non-EU countries.
 More info here.

-Vikings also has other accessories like router, docking station etc. The products are assembled in Germany.
+Vikings also has other accessories, like routers, docking stations, etc. The products are assembled in Germany.

 Availability: Worldwide (except North Korea).
 Non-EU countries may charge custom duty.
 More information here.

-Today, you can get laptops preloaded with Linux distributions like Mint, Manjaro, elementrayOS.
+Today, you can get laptops preloaded with Linux distributions like Mint, Manjaro, and Debian.
 You can also request a distribution of your choice to be installed on the system you buy.

-One unique thing about Ubuntushop is that all of its computers come with default Tails OS live option.
-So even if it has a Linux distribution installed for regular use, you can always choose to boot into the Tails OS (without live USB).
-Tails OS is a Debian based distribution that deletes all traces of its use after logging out and it uses Tor network by default.
+One unique thing about Ubuntushop is that all of its computers come with a default Tails OS live option for privacy-minded users.
+So even if it has another Linux distribution installed for regular use, you can always choose to boot into the Tails OS (without a live USB).

-Unlike many other big players on this list, I feel that Ubuntushop is more of a ‘domestic operation’ where someone manually assembles your computer and installs Linux on it.
-But they have done quite some job on providing options like easy re-install, own cloud server etc.
+Unlike many other big players on this list, I feel that Ubuntushop is more of a “domestic operation,” where someone manually assembles your computer and installs Linux on it.
+But they have done quite a good job providing options like easy re-install, their own cloud server, etc.

 Availability: Belgium and rest of Europe.

-You can guess that Minifree focuses on the freedom.
-It provides secure and privacy-respcting computers that come with Libreboot instead of BIOS or UEFI.
+It provides secure and privacy-respecting computers that come with Libreboot instead of BIOS or UEFI.

-Minifree devices are certified by Free Software Foundation which means that you can be sure that your computer adhere to guidelines and principals of Free and Open Source Software.
+These laptops come pre-installed with Trisquel, endorsed by Free Software Foundation, which means that you can be sure that their computers adhere to the guidelines and principles of Free and Open Source Software.

-Unlike many other Linux laptops vendors on this list, computers from Minifree are not super-expensive.
-You can get a Libreboot Linux laptop running Trisquel GNU/Linux from 200 euro.
+Unlike many other Linux laptop vendors on this list, computers from RetroFreedom are not super-expensive.
+You can get a Libreboot Linux laptop running Trisquel GNU/Linux starting from 200 euro.

-If you care to run only 100% free software like Richard Stallman, Minifree is for you.
+You get a 2-Year warranty for all the products.
+If you care to run only 100% free software like Richard Stallman, RetroFreedom is for you.